krobelus/rate-experiments/README.md

 `DRAT-trim` pioneered deletions, backwards checking and core-first propagation.
-Additionally it employs an optimization which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma[^gratgen-noncore-rat-candidates].
+Additionally it employs an optimization which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately before the current lemma[^gratgen-noncore-rat-candidates].

 \paragraph{GRAT Toolchain} More recently, Peter Lammich has published the